wj1tr0y/gait_extractor/README.md

   make -j8
   ```

-This project based on SSD caffe repo but we modified detection_out_layer and add pixel suffle layer.
-So if you're using your own caffe, please don't forget copy these source file into your project and re-compile them.
+This project based on SSD caffe repo but we modified detection_out_layer and add pixel_suffle_layer.
+So if you're using your own caffe, please don't forget copy these two layer's source files into your project and re-compile them.

 ## Preparation